Hassan1247/Hassan1247/README.md

-### Hi there 👋
+### Hi there •ᴗ•
 I'm a Computer Engineering student who likes to work on AI/Software Developing.

 - 🔭 I’m currently working on Python/Django projects.